cdsittampalam/documentation/docs/Security & Cryptography.md

 Communication takes place between data centres over routers.
 Between the Rasberry Pi units on the device, communication takes place over SSH.

-### Hardware Security Module
+### HSMs

-Each Rasberry Pi unit has a tamper-proof Hardware Security Module that protects the seed value and public/private key data from attacks in a physical environment.
+Each Rasberry Pi unit has a tamper-proof HSM (Hardware Security Module) that protects the seed value and public/private key data from attacks in a physical environment.
 The HSMs adhere to the FIPS (Federal information Processing Standard Publication 140-2) security standard.
 FIPS 140-2 is a US government computer security standard for cryptographic modules which ensures that cryptographic keys and primitives never leave the hardware appliances that they exist in.

 MPC Protocol
 ------------